 Professor Ashley Blom joined the University in 2022 from the University of Bristol where he was Head of the Medical School.
 He is a Fellow of the Academy of Medical Sciences, an NIHR Senior Investigator and past-President of the European Orthopaedic Research Society.

-Penny is responsible for the leadership, management, development and delivery of professional services across the faculty.
-She works to provide the technical and operational infrastructure required to support the academic business of the faculty and its departments.
+Dr Harris is responsible for the leadership, management, development and delivery of professional services across the Faculty.
+He works to provide the technical and operational infrastructure required to support the academic business of the Faculty and its departments in line with both faculty and institutional strategies.

 Faculty Leadership Team